Sporf-x/sporfbase-markers/README.md

 in the text, where -200, 0 are the X and Z minecraft map coords.
 Polygons are also supported.

 If you have a pull request ready, be sure to notify Sporf on the discord server.

+# Credits

+Some icons from the [Google Material Design icon set](https://fonts.google.com/icons).